onemorebsmith/kaspa-stratum-bridge/README.md

 # Install
 ## Docker

+Note: This does not require pulling down the repo, it only requires that docker is installed.

 `docker run -p 5555:5555 onemorebsmith/kaspa_bridge` will run the bridge with default settings.
 This assumes a local kaspad node with default port settings and exposes port 5555 to incoming stratum connections.